dzimka/vct-hack-24/DETAILS.md

-# Reasononing Agent for the Team Composition Task
+# Reasoning Agent for the Team Composition Task

 ## Intro

-In this application I explored how to build a reasoning agent using Amazon Bedrock.
+In this Python application I explored how to build a reasoning agent using [Amazon Bedrock](https://aws.amazon.com/ai/generative-ai).
 The goal was to build a simple application with a chat interface that can compose a team for the Valorant game.
 The app needs to take into account the constraints specified in the prompt and assign team roles based on the historical performance of each player.
 The organizers of this hackathon supplied a lot of data in the form of JSON files and hinted they expected a RAG architecture to be implemented.
 The goal was to balance the cost, complexity and the quality of the solution, so things like fine-tuning the model and brining third-party models were discouraged.

 I have tested a few approaches and decided to go with the following architecture: